Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Trigger Type

-- Pulse Trigger: Triggers on pulse width or specific timing.
+Pulse trigger: Used for pulse width or specific timing events.

 Rising vs Falling Edge

-Choose the rising edge to trigger on a voltage increase or falling edge for a voltage drop.
+Choose rising edge to trigger when voltage increases, or falling edge to trigger when voltage drops.

 Reading and Understanding Waveforms